sfrieson/eslint-plugin-import-restrictions/docs/rules/no-inter-module-imports.md

 ### Options

-The options accept modules as a relative string and as an object.
+The options accept modules as an absolue import string and as an object.

 ```javascript
 // Options